karlfoster12/BoomsEpicSounds/README.md

 # Privacy

-Booms Epic Sounds is entirely local.

-- Your sound files never leave your computer.
+- Custom sound files remain on your computer.
-- The plugin does not upload, download, or share custom sound files.
-- No custom audio is distributed through the plugin.
+- Custom sound files are never uploaded, downloaded, or shared by the plugin.
+- Livestream status is read from a public remote JSON file.
+- Remote livestream messages are sanitised before display.
+- Links and formatting tags are blocked from remote messages.

 ---

 # Notes

 - Only one sound is played per game tick to prevent overlapping audio.
-- Additional sounds are automatically queued and played on following ticks.
+- Additional sounds are queued and played on following ticks.
 - Custom sound folders remain on your computer even if the plugin is disabled or removed.

 ---

 # Planned Features

-- Collection Log notifications
 - Combat Achievement notifications
 - Pet notifications
 - Raid-specific notifications
 - Additional PvM event notifications
 - Additional PvP event notifications
 - Per-event volume controls
-- Per-event enable/disable toggles
 - Custom sound folder opener
 - Sound pack import/export support
-- Plugin Hub sound pack compatibility

 ---